Nikhil-Kudupudi/Nikhil-Kudupudi/README.md

 # Nikhil Kudupudi
 ### Hi there 👋

- I'm an aspiring developer curious about upcoming technologies and gadgets Looking forward to work as an developer in web development and datascience.
+ I'm  backend developer curious about upcoming technologies and gadgets Looking forward to work as an developer in web development and datascience.

  <img width=300   alt="hlo" src="https://github.com/Nikhil-Kudupudi/Nikhil-Kudupudi/blob/main/deveintro.gif">